yaml/yamlscript/clojure/doc/yamlscript.md

   In other words it should never treat a scalar differently if it used single-quoted as opposed to double-quoted.
-  The default rule is that all non-plain scalars are loaded as strings, where plaiun scalars might load as numbers, dates, booleans etc.
+  The default rule is that all non-plain scalars are loaded as strings, where plain scalars might load as numbers, dates, booleans etc.

   YAMLScript on the other hand treats scalars differently depending on quoting style (and several other things).